Project-specific custom tags and flagged text

 tagSize = 1 //tag size

-Comments in those lines should make it pretty clear what option does what.
-To change an option, go to Tools → Scripting…, then in the list of scripts, select Merge or split segments.
-In the text area on the right part of the screen, scroll down a bit (to about line 30), find the option you want to change, edit it, press Ctrl+S to save, and run the script.
+Comments in these lines should make it pretty clear what each option does.
+To change an option, go to Tools → Scripting…, then select Merge or split segments in the list of scripts.
+In the text area on the right side of the screen, scroll down a bit (to about line 30), find the option you want to change, edit it, press Ctrl+S to save, and run the script.

-If you need more info about installing and using OmegaT scripts, see this quick guide.
+If you need more info on how to install and use OmegaT scripts, see this quick guide.

-If you find this script useful, leave a comment.
+If you find this script useful, please leave a comment.

 There’s also a very easy way to say thank you.

-Your support will make more scripts like this possible.
+Your support makes more scripts like this possible.

 Happy merging and splitting!